PeterDrake/drakepedia/administrivia/policies.md

 | I was attacked by a llama and I've been in the hospital for a week. | Come talk to me. |
 | I was attacked by two llamas and I've been in the hospital for two months. | You should probably withdraw for the semester. |

 Do not misinterpret the grace period as the "real" deadline.
-The deadline is the deadline; the grace period is for emergencies.
+The deadline is the deadline; the grace period is for unusual circumstances.

 **_The last day of regular class (*not* the final exam period) at 11:59 PM (my clock, not yours) is an absolute final deadline after which no assignments will be accepted._**